mootable/hashmap/Readme.md

 This project provides `HashMap` and `LinkedHashMap` classes that works both on __Node.js__ and the __browser__.
 - They are both implementations of a simplified [HAMT](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) like [hash trie](https://en.wikipedia.org/wiki/Hash_tree_(persistent_data_structure))
 - It uses a modified [Murmer 3](https://en.wikipedia.org/wiki/MurmurHash) algorithm for generating hashes.
 This ensures the widest possible spread across all buckets.
-- As per spec, ordering the basic `Hashmap` is not guaranteed to meet order of insertion when iterating over it.
-If you want guaranteed insertion order, use `LinkedHashMap`.
+- As per spec, the basic `Hashmap` is not guaranteed to meet order of insertion when iterating over it.
+If you want guaranteed insertion order when iterating, use `LinkedHashMap`.
 - The keys are truly typed and unique, this means 1 !== "1".

 ### Choose your map wisely.